 - Progam Placements: 443 personsProgam Placements: 443 persons

-In addition to this commitment there will be 8,500 hours of on-the-job training in Section 1 in construction and 10,000 hours of on-the-job training in Section 2 in design and/or construction for residents in Cleveland Wards 4, 5 or 6.
-Additional hours will be available on Section 3.
+In addition to this commitment there will be 8,500 hours of on-the-job training in Section 1 in construction, 10,000 hours of on-the-job training in Section 2 in design and/or construction and 30,000 hours of on-the-job training in Section 3 with 10,000 hours for professional OJT and 20,000 for blue collar OJT for residents in Cleveland Wards 4, 5 or 6.
 There are two “community ambassadors” hired to reach out to the community and identify and assist those who are interested in job training.
-Finally, Sections 1 and 2 each have a 20 percent Cleveland resident workforce project requirement.
+Finally, all sections have a 20 percent Cleveland resident workforce project requirement.
 To view the most recent Opportunity Corridor Diversity Update click here.

 Permanent Land – Acres (City Owned)

 Commercial Business Structures (Relocations)**

 **Building impact summary from Fall 2012 field inventory

 *Park impact is temporary

 Right of Way Acquisition

 Right of Way Acquisition is the purchasing of land and relocation of occupants required for roadway construction.

 According to the Uniform Relocation Assistance and Real Property Acquisition Policies Act (Uniform Act), in addition to receiving just compensation for any property acquired to construct the project and relocation assistance for the displaced property owners and tenants.
 There are also provisions to ensure that decent, safe and sanitary comparable replacement housing is within the financial means of the displaced person.